TheDrJosh/asteroids_from_scratch_zig/README.md

-# Astroids from scratch zig
+# Asteroids from scratch zig

-Astroids from scratch is a personal project to explore writing a videogame for linux as low level as possible but using correct(ish) technologys.
+Asteroids from scratch is a personal project to explore writing a videogame for linux as low level as possible but using correct(ish) technologys.

 The current plan is to use wayland, a custom built software renderer, and maybe pipewire.